Bullying can happen anywhere and to anyone, which is why it's important for kids to be aware of what bullying is and how to deal with it.

 5. Bullying Scenario Cards

-These "scenario" cards (pre-made by the teacher) allow students to roleplay different situations involving bullies and victims.
+These "scenario" cards allow students to roleplay different situations involving bullies and victims.
+The cards can either be pre-made by the teacher or cards can be found on the web here: https://www.teacherspayteachers.com/browse?search=bullying%20scenario%20cards

 Bullying scenario cards are a great way to teach young people how to respond in various bullying situations.
 The game can be played with four or more players.
 To begin, each player is dealt five cards, face down.
 The player to the left of the dealer starts the game by flipping over their top card.
 The player must then read the scenario aloud and decide whether or not they would bully the person in the situation.
 If they choose to bully, they keep the card and play moves to the next player.
 If they choose not to bully, they must put the card back in the deck and draw a new one.
 Play continues until all players have either run out of cards or elected not to bully in every situation.
 The player with the most cards at the end is the winner.
 Bullying scenario cards are a great way to start a conversation about bullying and its consequences.
 They can also be used to teach empathy and perspective-taking skills.